-Initially when you hear that sweet little humming sound you think its super cute, that gorgeous little face with their mouth slightly open makes you melt, but then the - is this cause for concern kicks in.
+Initially, when you hear that sweet little humming sound you think it's super cute, that gorgeous little face with their mouth slightly open makes you melt, but then the concern kicks in.

 Snoring in babies can usually be addressed by the right snoring solution.
 When your baby has a cold, that is more likely to lead to snoring.
 This is also the case when they have allergies or swollen tonsils or adenoids.

 In general, the issue is likely to resolve itself, and as your baby grows, their airways will expand, becoming bigger and wider.
 This allows your baby to breathe without making noises.

 If your baby has been snoring for 4 or more nights within the week, we recommend that you do see your GP or Pediatrician for further assessment.